Africa4Days/AdperSense-1/README.md

 https://drive.google.com/file/d/1YvguE_Bdsy4tBfpgSKkL10Q8wr_Gm7as/view?usp=sharing

 ### Built With
-AdperSense is constructed with Google's Tensorflow, MIT's React, NodeJS, Javascript, and Python
+AdperSense is constructed with Google's Tensorflow, Facebook's React, NodeJS, JavaScript, and Python

 ### Purpose
 Using machine learning, advertisments are anyalized based on data survayed from users.